-Today we are talking about how you can organize a school book fair.
-The last few years I have been part of our elementary school book fair and I think there are a few key things to keep in mind whether you are simply volunteering to help out at some point during the week or if you decide to raise your hand during that PTA meeting and say bring it on!
+October means its Scholastic Book Fair time and today we’ve got some first hand tips about how you can create a truly organized and successful school event.
+While I always volunteer for our book fairs, I’ve spent a few of those years serving in a leadership role and have come to find out there are a few key things to keep in mind no matter if you are simply volunteering to staff set-up, preview or buy days, or tear down, or if you decide to raise your hand during that PTA meeting and say bring it on!
 We all have to help to make any event a success at school and most importantly, its all about the kids.
 So here are some tips to help you when it comes to organizing the book fair.

-2. Co-Chair: I co-chair our book fair with a good friend and neighbor and this makes all the difference knowing that she’s got my back as I have hers and we can tag team.
+No matter what I’m volunteering for, I’m a huge fan of serving as a co-chair because many hands make light work.
+When it comes to the book fair, I serve with a good friend and neighbor and this makes all the difference knowing that she’s got my back as I have hers and we can tag team.
 She’s all about logistics and I’m all about creative.
 Yes that might surprise you but she’s a technical writer so the girl has logistics down.
 It also just makes good sense when it comes to managing our mutually busy schedules.

-3. Know your Limits: Fall is a busy time in my family and with kids spanning elementary to high school, I have to be careful not to overcommit myself.
+Fall is a busy time in my family and with kids spanning elementary to college, I have to be careful not to overcommit myself.
 That’s why I’m the perfect person for something like decorations.
 Its an important part of the book fair but not tied to the execution of the Book Fair all week long.
-Believe me, I’ll be there, but the responsibility of counting the money, handling refreshing book orders daily, its my co-chairs job for those key components.
+Believe me, I’ll be there, but the responsibility of counting the money or handling refreshing book orders daily is my co-chair’s job.
+I am there for all the other much less important but none the less necessary little things that really add up.

 We are all in this together to help our kids continue to foster their love of learning.
 I can’t think of a better place volunteer school wide every year than helping create an organized Book Fair.
 Tell me…